wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.6 =
+* New: Support up to WordPress 5.9.1
+* New: Add filter wpstg.frontend.showLoginForm to allow third party plugin disabling login form for the staging site #1577
+* New: Add labels to distinguish between network and single site clones on multisite
+* Fix: Handle issue when showing staging sites in System Info #1560
+* Fix: Fix Rows Generator for zero or negative values for Primary Key Index #1584
+* Fix: Set option "Keep permalinks" on the staging site when updating a staging site if "keep permalinks" is active on the production site initially #1562
+* Fix: Updating an existing multisite clone converted the clone to a single site #1565 #1589

 = 2.9.5 =
 * New: Create backups and restore of multisites (PRO) #1458